Capital Area Activities Conference

-The Capital Area Activities Conference (Or CAAC) is a high school sports league located in Central Michigan.
-It is a member of the Michigan High School Athletic Association (MHSAA).
+The Capital Area Activities Conference (Or CAAC) is a high school sports league based in the Lansing area of Michigan.
+The conference is a member of the Michigan High School Athletic Association (MHSAA).
 There are currently 21 member schools in the conference that come from the counties of Clinton, Eaton, Ingham, Ionia, and Livingston.
 The Capital Area Activities Conference Logo was designed by Lansing Catholic 2003 graduate Raymond B. Corey.

 Member schools

 The CAAC currently has 21 member schools: